 You know that feeling when you bring a bottle of wine to a friend’s house only to discover he or she has no corkscrew?
 If you don’t, it’s sheer sadness, and you definitely don’t want that on your wedding day.
 These are all the tools you’ll need to create killer cocktails and open all those bottles of vino for your big day.
-Pro tip: if you’re not serving elaborate signature cocktails you may be able to skip buying fancy extras like bar jiggers and strainers.
+Pro tip: if you’re looking to save money on your wedding bar and not serve elaborate signature cocktails you may be able to skip buying fancy extras like muddlers and strainers.

 - Bottle openers